 Stars: Kelton Jones, Alena Gerard, Tara Milante

 Evil Down the Street… um, Think Paranormal Activity without the video cameras.
-In fact, camera work is everything and is what conveys it away better over the latter.
-I will describe.
+In fact, the camera work here is everything!

 In Evil Down the Street, we meet the Ryan family moving into their lush new home.
 When one of the teen daughters finds some strange occult stuff along with an Ouija board in a trunk in the basement, she oddly gets locked in the basement.
-The family investigates the strange stuff firmly calls this dark occult box off-limits.
+The family starts to experience strange stuff then firmly calls this dark occult box off-limits.
 But when the youngest teen daughter Maddy and her friend decided to sneak down and play with the Ouija board, things start to take a strange and sinister turn and mom Kate is the target.
-Does the plot sound familiar?
-Why keep watching?
-I kept watching thanks to the cinematography.
-Evil Down the Street indeed gave me a few jumps.
-I owed it really to the way they filmed the movie.
-The camera angles employed were like you were following the film unfold through the eyes of the evil that lived within the house.
-This caused you not be able to stop watching needing to find out what happens next.
-Unlike Paranormal Activity, where I guessed the ending with Evil Down the Street, you are hesitant about what is lurking in the next shot.

-The acting was mediocre with a few standout performances.
-Alena Gerard, who played mom Kate, carried out an excellent job if she was going for the bipolar creepy mom performance.
-Deborah Remagila as nosey neighbor Penny, I enjoyed the actress who performed her.
+Alena Gerard, who played mom Kate, carried out an excellent job.
+Especially if she was going for the bipolar creepy mom performance.
+I also oddly adored Deborah Remagila as nosey neighbor Penny.
+She was perfection.

 I give Evil Down the Street **** (4) stars out of 5.
 Thought it is more suspense paranormal than horror paranormal by today’s flashy graphic horror standards.
 That is the appeal to Evil Down the Street.